ayushwing/spark-websocket-chat/README.md

 4. After the build, you should have a target folder with a file as `websocketchat...-jar-with-dependencies.jar`
 5. Navigate to this path and run `java -jar websocketchat-1.0.0-SNAPSHOT-jar-with-dependencies.jar`
 6. The server will start default on `localhost:4567`.
 Open it in browser and Enjoy! :)

+## Screenshots of deployed app
+# Typically strong in backend code, but could build decent responsive UI (with the help of a tremendous strategic partnership with google:D)